Western Digital Corporation (WDC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Western Digital Corporation (WDC) is $45.67, which is $8.41 above the current market price.
-The public float for WDC is 316.77M and currently, short sellers hold a 2.59% of that float.
-On February 28, 2023, WDC’s average trading volume was 4.91M shares.
+The average price estimated by analysts for WDC is $45.69, which is $9.11 above than the current price.
+The public float for WDC is 316.77M, and at present, short sellers hold a 2.76% of that float.
+The average trading volume of WDC on March 07, 2023 was 4.85M shares.

 WDC’s Market Performance